 Apparently I’m a little quirky, funny and witty, intelligent but silly as wheel.
 I’ll let you decide that as you read through these pages and my journeys.

 In the real world, I’m a solo mum with full time care of Mx 25 (The Drummer) and Master 19 (The Piper), and Granny to baby “Evie”.
 I currently live in Perth, WA, but that could change at any minute.
 I work full time in health research and education, but I work just to have a life.
 I’ve done the executive and corporate thing, as well as a lot of study and have the t-shirt to prove it.

-Now, I love travelling around the state, country and the world, either with my kids or solo.
+Now, I love travelling around the state, country and the world.
 At home, and when I travel, I like to cycle, kayak, swim and hike.
 I used to do most of my Australian travel from my battered 80 series Landcruiser and trusty Cub camper trailer.
 Now I travel with The Newby in the the MazStar with the slide on camper.
 The Piper has a swag, if he chooses to camp with us.
-Besides the kids, I often have our rescue greyhound in tow (there used to be a budgie and a mouse as well).
+Besides the kids, I have had our rescue greyhound in tow and there used to be a budgie and a mouse.
 I prefer to camp rough but I can take a caravan park if that’s the only option.
 Occasionally we do a week of a holiday house or motel rooms but that’s a real luxury.

 Overseas, I’ll travel however I can.
 If it’s work, it’s often more upmarket than if I’m paying for it.
 I don’t do hostels though – I don’t need bed bugs, all night disturbances or shared dorms.
 I’ve invested in a backpack (albeit wheeled) in anticipation of many years travels.
 So, I’m looking for international adventure whenever I can.